ballerina-platform/module-ballerinax-aws.dynamodb/README.md

 <img src=https://raw.githubusercontent.com/ballerina-platform/module-ballerinax-aws.dynamodb/main/ballerina/resources/create-user-review.png alt="Review user" width="50%">

-3. Generate Access Key ID and Secret Access Key:
+3. Generate Access Key ID and Secret Access Key

 * Once the user is created, you will see a success message.
 Navigate to the "Users" tab, select the user you created.